Pool characteristics

 Note that guarantees will be fulfilled only if the dominant resource of the operation coincides with the guaranteed resource.

-• resource_limits: A dict which describes the limits on different resources of a given pool (user_slots, cpu, and memory).
+• resource_limits: A dict which describes the limits on different resources of the given pool (user_slots, cpu, and memory).

-• mode (fair_share): The scheduling mode, can take the fair_share or fifo values.
-If there is a FIFO scheduler, jobs are issued to child pools in lexicographic sorting order according to the values of the parameters specified in the fifo_sort_parameters attribute for that pool.
+• mode (fair_share): The scheduling mode that can take the fair_share or fifo values.
+With fifo mode, jobs are issued to child operations in lexicographic sorting order according to the values of the parameters specified in the fifo_sort_parameters attribute for that pool.
 For example, if the attribute value is [start_time], jobs will first be issued to the operations with the least start time.

 • max_running_operation_count (8): The limit on the number of concurrently running operations in the pool.
 Operations above this limit will be queued up and pending.